If you're planning your London visit for March, we've got you covered. London is a great destination, and one of the best places to visit.

 9. Enjoy Kew Gardens During the Orchid Festival

-The annual Kew Gardens Orchid Festival takes place March 4th-5th, 2023.
+The annual Kew Gardens Orchid Festival takes place from February 3rd to March 3rd.

-Explore some of the world’s most beautiful and diverse flora during a celebration of Colombia’s plant life and culture.
+Explore some of the world’s most beautiful and diverse flora during a celebration of Madagascar's plant life and culture.

 This is something children might like.
-Click here for more family-friendly activities in March.
+Click here for even more family-friendly activities in March.

 10. Save Money with a Tourist Discount Pass